alliomeria/archipelago-documentation/docs/archipelago-glossary.md

 This is the Content Type used for standalone/non-hierarchically structured or Child Objects in Parent-Child Relationships.

-For most Archipelago repositories, this the most common Drupal Content Type used.
+For most Archipelago repositories, this is the most common Drupal Content Type used.

 More context can be found here: [Metadata in Archipelago - Drupal and JSON](metadatainarchipelago.md#drupal-and-json)